amadeus4dev-examples/amadeus-android/README.md

                             max = 3)

 // Flight Offer Search v2 POST
-// body can be a String version of your JSON or a JsonObject TODO
+// body can be a String version of your JSON or the body object TODO

 // Flight Order Management